lcs147/bmssp/README.md

     // 2.
 Initialize and build the graph spp::bmssp<T> solver(n);
-    // You can also use the version with average-case guarantees that uses less memory
+    // You can also use the version with average-case guarantees that uses less memory:
     // spp_expected::bmssp<T> solver(n);
     for (const auto& [u, v, weight] : edges) {
         solver.addEdge(u, v, weight);